Extragalactic planet

 An extragalactic planet, also known as an extragalactic exoplanet or an extroplanet, is a star-bound planet or rogue planet located outside of the Milky Way Galaxy.
 Due to the immense distances to such worlds, they have been very hard to detect directly.
-However, indirect evidences suggest that such planets exist.
+However, indirect evidence suggests that such planets exist.
 Nonetheless, the most distant individually confirmed planets are SWEEPS-11 and SWEEPS-04, located in Sagittarius, approximately 27,710 light-years from the Sun, while the Milky Way is about 87,400 light-years in diameter.
 This means that even galactic planets located further than that distance have not been individually confirmed.

 Confirmed extragalactic planets

 Confirmed from gravitational microlensing

 A population of unbound planets between stars, with masses ranging from Lunar to Jovian masses, was indirectly detected, for the first time, by astrophysicists from the University of Oklahoma in 2018, in the lensing galaxy that lenses quasar RX J1131-1231 by microlensing.
 Later, two other similar populations were detected in the galaxies of the galaxy-quasar lensing systems Q J0158-4325 and SDSS J1004+4112, whose foreground members are 3.6 billion and 6.3 billion light-years away, respectively.
 These objects also could be a mix of low-mass rogue planets and primordial black holes.